jonasblixt/punchboot/README.md

 ## pbimage tool
 The pbimage tool is used to create a punchboot compatible image.
 The tool uses a manifest file to describe which binaries should be included and what signing key that should be used.

 Example image manifest:

 ```
 [pbimage]
-key_index = 1
+key_index = 0
-key_source = ../pki/prod_rsa_private.der
+key_source = ../pki/secp256r1-key-pair.pem
+hash_kind = SHA256
+sign_kind = EC256
 output = test_image.pbi

 [component]